jspm/jspm.org/pages/cdn/jspm-io.md

 CommonJS should work the same as it does in Webpack and other JS bundlers.
 Any bugs can be reported to the main project [issue tracker](https://github.com/jspm/project).

+## Overrides

+Since CommonJS package optimization is based on statistically detecting their subpaths in JSPM, sometimes CommonJS packages won't support expected subpaths.
+There may also be sublte configuration errors in older packages.

+To recover from errors like this, JSPM provides a [package overrides repo](https://github.com/jspm/overrides).

+Entries made here override the package.json configuration for packages matching a given package name and version range, and enforce the `"exports"` configuration.

+In addition a custom `"cjsNamedExports"` field is defined for JSPM specifically allowing specifying the expected CommonJS named exports for packages, bypassing the Node.js [cjs-module-lexer analysis](https://nodejs.org/dist/latest-v19.x/docs/api/esm.html#commonjs-namespaces).

+Creating a PR to add custom exports overrides allows for fixing any package issues on the CDNs.

+For more information on the package exports field see the [Node.js documentation](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_package_entry_points).

 ## Assets

 JSPM will serve the readme, license and typing files as assets.